vyshnavkr/shortnotes/SERIALIZATION.md

 - object transmission via network: to read/write objects to/from network

 #### Alternative for java serialization:
-- json: if consumer is a browser using ajax/jquery <br>
+- json: if consumer is a browser using ajax/jquery (ie, web services) <br>
 - xml <br>
   Note: java serialization is used: if consumer is another Java program (eg: RMI)